acend/container-basics-training/content/en/docs/13/_index.md

 It's pretty straight-forward to integrate Docker Hub together with projects on GitHub.

 * Create a GitHub Repo, you might also want to fork this one
-* Login on Docker Hub and navigate to your dashboard
+* Login to Docker Hub and navigate to your dashboard
 * Click **Create** an automated build
 * Link GitHub account and create the automated build for the given repo
 * Trigger the first build